Yep, more birds and more billabongs.

 but I can't give away the bottle, what to do?

-some empty stubbies, he gives them a quick rinse in the creek, problem
+stubbies, he gives them a quick rinse in the creek, problem solved.

-so one of the young lads fetches a stubby of water from the creek
+one of the young lads fetches a stubby of water from the creek and and gives

-and and gives it to him.
-Well that makes sense, can't drink too
+it to him.
+Well that makes sense, can't drink too much water if you're driving.

 Can you spot the odd man out?

-Then it's time to go, they have a funeral to get
+Then it's time for them to head west, they have a funeral

 Sat 19 Jun 2010